briakitten/personal-website-nuxtjs/content/posts/first-post.md

 title: This website is using Vue.js...?
 description: The programming tools used here (in this blog), such as the nuxt content module, Vue.js and more ...
 slug: first-post
-img: blog1.png
 date: February 21, 2022
 index: 1

 ---

-As mentioned in the title, I used Vue.js to build this website.
+I used Vue.js to build this website.
 This is what's called a "single-page application," where it dynamically changes and reacts to the user.
 More simply though, it's a library for Javascript.
 Modern web application development tends to use tools like this (such as React.js and Angular), since it is relatively easy to scale and has a lot of tools support.

 **Could this have just been done in JQuery?** ...Probably, but I was really eager to get started and felt like Vue.js would be a good start.